SILCC -- VIII: The impact of far-ultraviolet radiation on star formation and the interstellar medium: Numerical methods

 This subsection describes how the FUV radiation field from star clusters with different masses is computed using \textsc{Starburst99} \citep{Leitherer1999}.
 We show several tests that validate our treatment of the FUV radiation.
 Previously, we only explicitly tracked massive stars with $M \geq 9\,\mathrm{M_\odot}$ in our star cluster sink particles.
 We follow the evolution of those stars \citep{Ekstrom2012} and account for their individual stellar feedback \citep{Gatto2017, Haid2018, Rathjen2021}.
 Lower-mass stars have been aggregated within the star cluster sink particle and were only considered for their mass.
 Since they do not exhibit strong stellar winds, do not explode as supernovae, and only have a negligible contribution to the EUV radiation field, their impact has so far been negligible in our modelling.

 In Fig.~\ref{fig:FUV-EUV_Mstar} (top panel), we show the fraction of FUV and EUV energy relative to the bolometric radiative energy as a function of the stellar mass $M_{\star}$ of the source.
 In the bottom panel, we plot the corresponding FUV and EUV luminosities as a function of $M_{\star}$, and the right-hand $y$-axis shows the ratio of the two.
 The grey band indicates the regime of intermediate- and low-mass stars $M_{\star} < 9\;{\rm M}_{\odot}$.
 The dashed vertical line shows $M_{\star} = 30.7\;{\rm M}_{\odot}$, where we find that FUV and EUV radiation are energetically equally important.
 It is obvious that stars with masses below $9\;{\rm M}_{\odot}$ cannot be neglected for the total FUV luminosity of a star cluster as it is usually done for EUV radiation.
+For a {$10^5$ M$_\odot$} star cluster with a Salpter IMF sampled between $1\--120$~M$_\odot$ at a cluster age of $\tau_\mathrm{cluster}=0$~Myr, the low-mass stars contribute only $\sim3$~per~cent of the total FUV luminosity.
+However, this changes rapidly with time as the initially dominating massive stars die off and the low-mass star FUV luminosity accounts already for $\sim16$~per~cent after 10 Myr and for $\sim50$~per~cent of the total FUV output of that cluster after $\sim23$~Myr.
 Therefore, we need to modify our star cluster subgrid model to account for low- and intermediate-mass stellar population.